Facebook hack update: Nearly 30 million users' data stolen. How to find out if you're one of them

 The latest disclosure, another in a series of security lapses that have shaken public confidence in Facebook, may intensify political heat on the company.
 An investigation is underway by the Irish Data Protection Commission and Rosen said Facebook is also cooperating with the Federal Trade Commission and other authorities.

+“Today's update from Facebook is significant now that it is confirmed that the personal data of millions of users was taken by the perpetrators of the attack," Ireland’s Data Protection Commission, the watchdog agency charged with privacy protection in the European Union, said in a tweet.

-The extent of the personal information compromised by attackers delivered a blow to the public relations campaign Facebook has been waging to convince the more than 2 billion people who regularly use the service that it's serious about protecting their personal information after the Cambridge Analytica scandal and the unchecked spread of Russian propaganda during and after the 2016 presidential election.
+The extent of the personal information compromised by attackers delivered a blow to the public relations campaign Facebook has been waging to convince the more than 2 billion people who regularly use the service that it's serious about protecting their personal information after the accounts of 87 million users were accessed by political targeting firm Cambridge Analytica without their consent and Russian operatives spread propaganda during and after the 2016 presidential election.

-Facebook said Friday it has "no reason to believe" the attack was related to the November midterm elections.

-The culprits behind the massive hack have not been publicly identified.
-The FBI is actively investigating the hack and asked Facebook not to disclose any information about the potential perpetrators, Rosen said.
+Earlier this week Google acknowledged that half a million accounts on its Google + social network could have been compromised by a software bug.
+The admission prompted lawmakers to call for an FTC investigation.
+Both incidents could further fuel a congressional push for a national privacy law to protect U.S. users of tech company services.

+"These companies have a staggering amount of information about Americans.
+Breaches don't just violate our privacy, they create enormous risks for our economy and national security," Federal Trade Commission Commissioner Rohit Chopra Chopra told USA TODAY after Facebook disclosed the data breach last month.
+"The cost of inaction is growing and we need answers."

 After the accounts were compromised last month, more than 90 million users were forced to log out of their accounts as a security measure.